iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 `didDocument` as JSON: An IOTA DID Document (see e.g. in <a href="#did-resolution">DID Resolution</a>).

+`credential` as [VC JSON](https://w3c-ccg.github.io/vc-json-schemas/): A syntactically valid credential.

-`comment` as String: A comment.
+`comment` as String: A comment, mostly used to provide more information about something.
 Can be literally any String.

 `challenge` as JSON, e.g. `{"foo": "sign this"}`: A JSON acting as a signing challenge.